Mental Health – Finding That Work/Life Balance

 Remember to take a break, some time out throughout your day.

 It’s ok to step away from your desk to take a minute breather and reflect on what is going on.

+Always take your lunch breaks, you don’t expect your car to run on empty – why should you expect your mind and body to do it?
 Also, make a point of getting up and stretching every 15 minutes, even a quick little walk around the office.
 It will help you become clearer, more focused and more productive.

+Now…. ask yourself this, is your job making you unhappy?
+Do you dread getting up every morning with the thoughts of going to work?
 If your answer is yes, then maybe it’s time for a change of environment, a fresh start.
-I know it’s easy to feel stuck, you have no other choice but to stay in the job you’re in but I’m here to tell you that doesn’t have to be the case.
+I know it’s easy to feel stuck, like you have no other choice but to stay in the job you’re in but I’m here to tell you that doesn’t have to be the case.

+You are never stuck, there are so many opportunities out there for you.
+Here at Recruit Island our job is to find you a role that best suits you!
 We match the best candidates to the most suitable roles and provide our clients with the best candidates – it’s what we do best.

-If you feel like you need a change give us a call to have a chat about your future career options, we are always happy to help.
+If you feel like you need a change, give us a call to have a chat about your future career options, we are always happy to help.